 Any investment in our common units involves a high degree of risk.
 In addition to the risks described below, you should carefully consider the important factors set forth under the heading "Risk Factors" in our Annual Report, incorporated by reference herein, and the corresponding section in any subsequent report we file with or furnish to the SEC, which we hereby incorporate by reference herein, as well as those risks discussed under the caption "Risk Factors" and the other information contained in the accompanying base prospectus and the documents incorporated by reference herein, before investing in the common units offered hereby.
 The risks and uncertainties described below or incorporated by reference herein are not the only risks and uncertainties we face.
 Some of the following risks relate principally to the countries and the industry in which we operate and the nature of our business in general.
-Although many of our business risks are comparable to those of a corporation engaged in a similar business would face, limited partner interests are inherently different from the capital stock of a corporation engaged in a similar business would face, limited partner interests, our business, financial condition or operating results could be materially adversely affected.
-In that case, we might not be able to pay distributions on our common units, the trading price of our common units could decline and you could lose all or part of your investment.
-The risks described below or incorporated by reference herein also include forward-looking statements and our actual results may differ substantially from those discussed in these forward-looking statements.
+Although many of our business risks are comparable to those of a corporation engaged in a similar business would face, limited partner interests are inherently different from the capital stock of a corporation engaged in a similar busines.
+We might not be able to pay distributions on our common units, the trading price of our common units could decline and you could lose all or part of your investment.
+The risks described below or incorporated by reference herein actually occurs, our business, financial condition or operating statements and our actual results may differ substantially from those discussed in these forward-looking statements.
 See "Forward-Looking Statements", beginning on page S-4 of this prospectus supplement and on page 6 of the accompanying base prospectus.